-For example, in A1 of the CPD Summary Log, the required information includes: name of the session or program, date and duration, details of sponsor organization, program description with HR contents specified, completion certificate, and, in some cases, official transcripts.
+The required information includes: name of the session or program, date and duration, details of sponsor organization, program description with HR contents specified, completion certificate, and, in some cases, official transcripts.
 If you do not have these supporting documents at the time of audit, it is your responsibility to obtain them to present to the committee.

 How long do I need to keep the supporting documents to professional development activities?

 You need to keep the supporting documents to professional development activities for each year within the most recent three year reporting period.
 Please note: the rolling three year reporting period begins in 2019.

 If I am selected for an audit, how do I know I have provided satisfactory documentation?